 Other passengers also indulged.
-“Appropriating prezzies during one’s flight became one of Concorde’s unofficial perks,” writes Lawrence Azerrad in Supersonic: The Design and Lifestyle of Concorde.
-Many other derivative products were created, including brochures, postcards, lighters and matchbooks, bottle openers, menus, cutlery and napkin rings, champagne buckets, shaving paraphernalia, model aircraft, and postage stamps!
+“Appropriating prezzies during one’s flight became one of the Concorde’s unofficial perks,” writes Lawrence Azerrad in Supersonic: The Design and Lifestyle of Concorde.
+Many other derivative products were created, including brochures, postcards, lighters and matchbooks, bottle openers, menus, cutlery and napkin rings, Champagne buckets, shaving paraphernalia, model aircraft, and postage stamps!
 Passengers disembarked as if they were coming home from vacation, laden with souvenirs from their trip.

 The Wings of the Future